- The candidate possesses advanced knowledge of classical cryptography, as well as of stream ciphers, block ciphers and public key ciphers.

 IMT4531 Introduction to Cryptology

-There is room for 50 students for the course.
+There is room for 50 students on the course.